mongodb/specifications/source/retryable-reads/tests/README.rst

 -----------------------------------------

-After each test that configures a fail point, drivers should disable the ``failCommands`` fail point to avoid spurious failures in subsequent tests.
+After each test that configures a fail point, drivers should disable the ``failCommand`` fail point to avoid spurious failures in subsequent tests.
 The fail point may be disabled like so::

     db.runCommand({
-        configureFailPoint: "failCommands",
+        configureFailPoint: "failCommand",
         mode: "off"
     });